Have you been charged with a crime and don’t know where to turn for legal help? Contact Low Law Firm today to ensure your legal rights are protected.

 When someone is charged with a crime their life and liberty are at stake.
 You need a criminal lawyer who will put you and your needs first.
 You need a lawyer who understands criminal law and will look at every possible angle to obtain the best possible outcome for your situation.

-Being arrested is often a first for most people.
+Being arrested is sometimes a first for a lot of people.
 Most of the time, the person being arrested and their loved ones are not sure what to do.
 We have compiled a very basic list of frequently asked questions that will at least give you minimal guidance in a criminal law case.
 However, please don’t take anything on this website as a replacement for legal advice.
-You must contact a criminal attorney to find out your options.
+You must contact a criminal attorney to find out what options are available to you depending on your charges.

 My loved one has been arrested.
 What do I do?